-- To add a new user: - a Click the add (+) button.
+To add a new user:

+- a Click the add (+) button.
 The Add Administrative User dialog box appears. - b Enter a new user ID in the Administrator Name field.
 The user ID must not already exist and it must not contain a non-breaking space character () or semicolon (;).
 User IDs are case sensitive. - c Enter a password in the Password field.
 Passwords are case sensitive and must be at least five characters long.

+- d To verify that you typed the password correctly, enter it again in the Retype Password field. - e Click OK.

+Change your password

-- d To verify that you typed the password correctly, enter it again in the Retype Password field. e Click OK.
-Change your To change your password: password Select a user ID. b Click the edit (//) button.
-The Edit Administrative User dialog box appears. c Enter a new password in the New Password field. d To verify that you typed the new password correctly, enter it again in the Retype New Password field.
-Click OK. Р Delete a user To delete a user ID: a Select a user ID. b Click the delete (\mathbf{X}) button.
+To change your password:

+- a Select a user ID. - b Click the edit (\nearrow) button.
+The Edit Administrative User dialog box appears. - c Enter a new password in the New Password field. - d To verify that you typed the new password correctly, enter it again in the Retype New Password field. - e Click OK.

+Delete a user

+To delete a user ID:

+- a Select a user ID. - b Click the delete (X) button.
 A confirmation dialog box appears.

-NOTE You cannot delete the user ID you are logged in as, but you can delete any E - c Click OK.
+NOTE You cannot delete the user ID you are logged in as, but you can delete any other user whether or not they are currently logged in.

+c Click OK.